-This option allows to save the whole state of the unit as Setup in up to 9 different memory slots.
+This option allows to save the whole state of the unit as Setup in 9 memory slots.
 The EQ Presets are not included, they are stored separately and are available for any setup.

-The current state of the EQ is also stored.
-During load of a Setup the EQ is written to the memory slot Manual.
+The current state of the EQ is also stored, and written to the EQ memory slot Manual during load of a Setup.